For A. O. Smith Corporation [AOS], UBS sees a rise to $54. What next?

 UBS have made an estimate for A. O. Smith Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 29, 2020.
 The new note on the price target was released on May 06, 2020, representing the official price target for A. O. Smith Corporation stock.
 Previously, the target price had yet another raise to $45, while Stifel analysts kept a Buy rating on AOS stock.
 On February 26, 2020, analysts decreased their price target for AOS shares from 53 to 45.

-A. O. Smith Corporation [AOS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -9.71.
-With this latest performance, AOS shares gained by 17.43% in over the last four-week period, additionally plugging by 3.14% over the last 6 months – not to mention a rise of 3.64% in the past year of trading.
+A. O. Smith Corporation [AOS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.37.
+With this latest performance, AOS shares gained by 14.17% in over the last four-week period, additionally plugging by 2.39% over the last 6 months – not to mention a rise of 5.74% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and A. O. Smith Corporation [AOS] shares currently have an operating margin of +15.60 and a Gross Margin at +39.51.
 A. O. Smith Corporation’s Net Margin is presently recorded at +12.36.